m-parvaneh/personal-site/content/about.md

 Hi everyone!
 My name is Matthew Parvaneh, and I'm in my third-year of studies in Computer Science at the University of Toronto.

+Currently, I'm working as an Associate Software Engineer at Flipp.
+I work on the Content Collection team, making use of a stack that is centered around Ruby on Rails, AWS, and Apache Kafka.